 4.)
-Secret – Hidden information that would be detrimental to the character if were to become widely known, can be very compelling.
+Secret – Hiding information that would be detrimental to the character if it were to become widely known, can be very compelling.
 Some players may balk at giving their persona a ‘weakness’.
 The most interesting characters have a weakness as well as strength, and players should be prepared to play out the repercussions of that secret being revealed.
 That makes the best drama.
 Nordic Larp has a technique called playing to lose.
 This is a great technique to build dramatic tension.
-Unfortunately this is avoided in boffer larp in the U.S. As much as having a goal gives the persona something to run towards, having a secret gives them something to run from.
+Unfortunately this tends to be avoided in boffer larp in the U.S. As much as having a goal gives the persona something to run towards, having a secret gives them something to run from.

 5.)
 Two Words – Borrowed directly from Minds Eye Theater of old.
 Pick two words that describe this character.
 There will be times in game that you as a player are put in a position where you wonder if you are behaving like the character or behaving like yourself, choose one of those two words and apply it to the current situation.
 You will instantly be dropped back in character.

 If you need some additional guidelines, or want to flesh out the foundation, check out Geek and Sundries 5 Steps to Writing a Killer Character Backstory.

 These tips are easy to incorporate because you’re probably already doing them on some level without putting too much thought into them.
 The details don’t need to be explicitly shared with anyone to be effective.
 They don’t need to be officially sanctioned or even written down (but if helps to write them down in case you forget).
 The process of thinking through each item and how they work together should be enough to get a persona started.
 You can drop these into any game system even if they already have rules for character creation and you can use them with other character creation methods also!
 Flesh out some characters and let me know how things go.
 What did you start with, and what did you come up with?